Codeception/Codeception/docs/03-AcceptanceTests.md

 #### Conditional Assertions

+Usually, as soon as any assertion fails, further assertions of this test will be skipped.
-Sometimes you don't want the test to be stopped when an assertion fails.
-Maybe you have a long-running test and you want it to run to the end.
+Sometimes you don't want this - maybe you have a long-running test and you want it to run to the end.
 In this case you can use conditional assertions.
 Each `see` method has a corresponding `canSee` method, and `dontSee` has a `cantSee` method:

 ```php